A Huge shift to electric vehicles: How Conventional Manufacturers Are Adjusting

 The Bold EV Strategy of General Motors

-General Motors (GM) is another conventional carmaker that is completely dedicated to the shift to electric vehicles.
-GM has said that by 2025, it will have phased out gasoline and diesel-powered cars and invested $35 billion in electric and autonomous vehicles.
-The business envisions a future in which there are “zero emissions, zero crashes, and zero congestion.”
+General Motors (GM) is a traditional automaker that has fully committed to the transition to electric cars.
+By 2025, GM says the company will have ended the sale of gasoline and diesel powered cars in North America, as it invests $35 billion on electric and autonomous vehicles.
+The company sees a future with “zero emissions, zero crashes and zero congestion.”

 VW’s Exuberant Electrification Objectives